nitzano/enum-converter/CONTRIBUTING.md

 # Contributing to Enum-Converter

 Thanks for helping Enum Converter!
 Here's you'll find the basic guidelines for contributing new code.

+## What we need ?

+We are always looking for help in the following :

+1. Supporting more languages
+    1. GO, C++ or any other language you want
+        1. Requirements
+            1. MIT or similar
+            2. Can be downloaded from NPM :)

 ## Developer Certificate of Origin (DCO)